 The FASB issued Interpretation No. 46 - "Consolidation of Variable Interest Entities", or VIEs, that is an Interpretation of Accounting Research Bulletin No. 51, Consolidated Financial Statements.
 This Interpretation addresses the consolidation requirements of business enterprises which have VIEs.
 FIN 46 applies immediately to VIEs created after January 31, 2003, and to VIEs in which an enterprise obtains an interest after that date.
-It applies in the first fiscal year or interim period ending after December 15, 2003 to VIEs in which an enterprise holds a variable interest that it acquired before February 1, 2003.
+It applies in the first fiscal year or interim period ending after December 15, 2003 to Special Purpose Entities, or SPEs, in which an enterprise holds a variable interest that it acquired before February 1, 2003.
+It applies in the first interim or annual period ending after March 15, 2004 for all non-SPE's created prior to February 1, 2003.
 We are in the process of assessing the implications of this new statement.